A tools and resources hub for Python packaging and collaborative open science

 View Tutorial

-7. Add metadata using a pyproject.toml file to your Python package
+7. Add metadata with a pyproject.toml file

 To enhance the visibility of your package on PyPI and provide more information about its compatibility with Python versions, project development status, and project maintainers, you should add additional metadata to your pyproject.toml file.
 This lesson will guide you through the process.